After a bit of a late start we decided to head to Walensee for a walk along the north side of the lake, from Walenstadt to Weesen.

 We made slightly slow progress owing to a minor injury, but decided to press on to the restaurant at Tiefenbach for a late lunch.
 Suitably fortified we headed back down, the boys trying some off-piste routes through deeper snow and steeper sections (Beave pioneering the on-your-bum technique for conquering the slopes).
 We finished with the weather starting to close in, having spent all day in the spring sun (and yours truly needing to learn a lesson about sunscreen in the mountains).

 All in all it was a lovely day out.
-The route was 6.25 miles and 2,000 ft vertical ascent/descent.
+The route was 10km and 610m vertical ascent/descent.
 It took us 4hrs25 (lunch not included), and I'd rate it WT1.

 The route started well, and we climbed steadily for the first hour, making good progress.
 We stopped for first lunch at the turn-off to the more direct (NOT recommended route) before heading up towards the Rautihutt.
 Unfortunately the conditions for the only technical part of the ascent were a little beyond our experience - a traverse along a fairly narrow ledge above a steep slope is not what we had in mind for only our fourth outing in snow shoes, and with discretion proving the better part of valour we decided to turn back.
 We made the descent in good time, following mostly the route we'd come up (detouring only once to make some fresh tracks).

 Overall it's hard to rate the route - the section we did was fairly easy, if quite a steady climb.
 The technical section was difficult in loose snow, but would have been fine in more compact snow, or in touring skis.
 We reckon it's a hard WT2, made more difficult by the conditions - a useful lesson for us.
 I think this route would be great in summer, and keen to go back and try it sometime.
-In total we did 4.73 miles and 1800 ft ascent/descent in 3hrs15, including all breaks.
+In total we did 7.6km and 550m ascent/descent in 3hrs15, including all breaks.
 The GPX track of our route is here.